Sunday (Australian TV program): History

 Waley continued as host until December 2002, when he left the show to take over from the retiring Brian Henderson as Sydney presenter on National Nine News.
-He was replaced as Sunday host by ex-A Current Affair host and reporter Jana Wendt.
-Following the decision to change Sunday's successful magazine format, it was revealed on 1 September 2006 that Jana Wendt would resign from the program, with both Ross Greenwood and Ellen Fanning to take over as joint presenters of the show.
+He was replaced as Sunday host by former A Current Affair host and reporter Jana Wendt.
+Following the decision to change Sunday's successful magazine format, it was revealed on 1 September 2006 that Wendt would resign from the program, with both Ross Greenwood and Ellen Fanning to take over as joint presenters of the show.

 During the Ross Greenwood and Ellen Fanning era, Sunday was considered to be a program made up predominantly of hard news and current affairs stories, particularly when compared to Seven's Weekend Sunrise, which, as of 2018, continues to air on Sunday mornings.

-Following the appointment of John Westacott as the Nine Network's chief of news and current affairs, it was announced that from 16 September 2007 ex-A Current Affair host Ray Martin would replace Ross Greenwood as joint host of the program with Ellen Fanning.
-Prior to the 2008 return of Sunday, it was announced that the program would return with a new and earlier timeslot of 7.30am.
+Following the appointment of John Westacott as the Nine Network's chief of news and current affairs, it was announced that from 16 September 2007 that former A Current Affair host Ray Martin would replace Greenwood as joint host of the program with Fanning.
+Prior to the 2008 return of Sunday, it was announced that the program would return with a new and earlier timeslot of 7.30 am.
 After the announcement, Martin suddenly quit the Nine Network after 30 years.
-Martin was not replaced and Fanning remained as the solo host.
+He was not replaced and Fanning remained as the solo host.

-Until 2006, the programme was modelled after another Sunday morning programme with a similar format from the United States – CBS News Sunday Morning.
+Until 2006, the program was modelled after another Sunday morning program with a similar format from the United States – CBS News Sunday Morning.